 Radial Styloid (DeQuervain’s) Tenosynovitis Specialist Doctors NYC

-At Manhattan Pain and Sports Associates you’ll receive the DeQuervain’s syndrome (radial styloid tenosynovitis) diagnosis, pain management, and doctor’s care you need to reduce or eliminate your radial styloid tenosynovitis pain.
+At Manhattan Pain and Sports Associates a pain management clinic in NYC, you’ll receive the DeQuervain’s syndrome (radial styloid tenosynovitis) diagnosis, pain management, and doctor’s care you need to reduce or eliminate your radial styloid tenosynovitis pain.
 Because when you’re in pain — whether it’s from an accident, sporting injury, age, texting, or ailment — you want relief quickly.
-Appropriate and targeted DeQuervain’s syndrome pain management and treatment starts with a proper diagnosis from your NYC pain management specialist.
+Appropriate and targeted DeQuervain’s syndrome pain management and treatment starts with a proper diagnosis from your NYC pain management doctor.

 Radial styloid tenosynovitis is a very painful condition that affects the tendons in your wrist that are nearest to your thumb on each hand.
 You’d be better off trying some of the more colloquial names if you need to talk about it, such as: